ArijitKD/spal/README.md

                                  output directory after the package has been built.
 Build tree is removed by default.

+ 13. -s, --use-debstdname     :  Use the standard debian package naming scheme for the output package file (<pkg-name>_<ver>_all.deb).
+The package would be put in the directory:
+                                 <outdir>/<pkgmgr>.<dist>.<comp>/

- 13. -h, --help               :  Show this help section and exit.
+ 14. -h, --help               :  Show this help section and exit.

- 14. -v, --version            :  Show the version & copyright notice, then exit.
+ 15. -v, --version            :  Show the version & copyright notice, then exit.

 ## NOTE:
   - On successful generation of build config file, spal prints the file name